cswendrowski/FoundryVTT-Mageflame-Expanded/README.md

 # Features

 1) Keep track of your Incrementals!
-(Does not currently impact rolls automatically)

 ![](./incrementals.PNG)